haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 | 22 | Muddy silt |

-14. Open the *Reclassify by table* tool, use the soil raster we converted earlier and specify the values as in the figure below.
+14. Open the *Reclassify by table* tool, use the soil raster we converted earlier (from step 7) and specify the values as in the figure below.
 The higher the value the better the soil fits for cultivation.
 	- This time set the *Range boundaries* under *Advanced Parameters* on "min <= value <= max", why do you think this is necessary? (hint: <= means less than or equal to")

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/5_Exercise/5_Exercise_soil_ranking_classifications.png)